dddpaul/gonc/README.md

         Port to listen on or connect to (prepended by colon), i.e. :9999 (default ":9999") -proto string
         TCP/UDP mode (default "tcp")
+  -proxy-port string
+        Port to listen for connections to proxy, i.e :9999.
   -wg string
         Wireguard config file
 ```